 Alaska’s southeastern coastline is called the Inside Passage, with unending views of snow-capped mountain tops, glaciers, rainforests, and breathtaking fjords.

 Alaska cruises present frequent opportunities to get close to nature and see Alaska’s abundant marine life in its natural habitat.
-Imagine waking up to views of whales breaching or orcas playing outside your cabin.
+Imagine waking up to views of humpback whales breaching or orcas playing outside your cabin.

 Grab your binoculars to spot harbor seals sunning on icebergs or bald eagles soaring in the sky.
 Dall sheep and mountain goats scale mountainsides with cat-like precision while bears check beaches below for a quick snack.